 SORTI was established out of the concern evident at national and international levels about the quality and impact of research and research training.
 The continued development of the Centre has also responded to the escalating interest in higher and professional education; the acquisition, use, settings; and the acceleration of the use of information technologies in related contexts.

-- Studies in Research Training
+- Research Training

-- Studies in Higher Education
+- Higher Education

 SORTI activities are directed toward the understanding and development of research and higher order problem solving skills, the impact of research training and knowledge use, professional development and pathways to professions, and e-learning in a wide variety of contexts.